Serving Injury Victims Across Georgia And Alabama After A Car Accident

 At my firm, I strive to recover the following damages:

 - Funerary and burial expenses

 - And more

 Each individual will have different needs, depending on how the accident affected them and their family.
-That's why we spend time getting to know you and your situation.
-When we know what you need to move forward, we will not stop fighting until you get it.
+That’s why I spend time getting to know you and your situation.
+When I know what you need to move forward, I will not stop fighting until you get it.

 Getting in a car accident can be a truly terrifying experience.
 Filing a lawsuit might be the last thing on your mind at the site of the collision, but there are some things you can do right away to start building your case.

-To give you an idea of the evidence you will need, we've provided some helpful tips on what you should do right after a car accident:
+To give you an idea of the evidence you will need, here are some helpful tips on what you should do right after a car accident: